sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 In summary:
 {{{
-u/<username>/wip/<mystuff>              # for a single-author, unstable personal branch public/combinat/<ticket>-<description>  # for a combinat-related branch with an associated Trac ticket public/combinat/<description>           # for a combinat-related branch with no associated Trac ticket public/ticket/<ticket>-<description>    # for a generic public branch with an associated Trac Ticket }}}
+u/<username>/wip/<mystuff>                # for a single-author, unstable personal branch u/<username>/combinat/<description>       # for personal progress on a combinat branch public/combinat/<description>             # for public progress on a combinat branch public/combinat/<description>-<ticket>    # for a combinat-related branch with an associated Trac ticket public/ticket/<ticket>-<description>      # for a generic public branch with an associated Trac Ticket }}}

 === If a branch is on Trac, who does it belong to? ===